daniele3b/SafeWater/Assignment3/README.md

 - Connect to a frontend (Saclay): **ssh < login >@saclay.iot-lab.info** (where login is your username)
 - Login into your account: **iotlab-auth -u <login>** (where login is your username)
-- Launch an experiment you can use the GUI from the browser or the CLI.
+- Launch an experiment: you can use the GUI from the browser or the CLI.
 You must choose a node STM32L072CZ in order to allow the LoRaWAN communication
 - Compile the code of the node available on this repository for the node
 - Flash the .elf file in the node
-- Set the LoRaWAN parameter if you doesn't set them in the code  after you've connected to the node
+- Set the LoRaWAN parameter if you don't set them in the code  after you've connected to the node
 - So the node will be connected

-For more detailed info you can check the following link: [LINK1](https://www.iot-lab.info/legacy/tutorials/riot-ttn/index.html) .
+For more detailed info you can check the following link: [LINK](https://www.iot-lab.info/legacy/tutorials/riot-ttn/index.html) .

 #### Configure TTN-AWS communication
   You can follow this [tutorial](https://www.thethingsindustries.com/docs/integrations/cloud-integrations/aws-iot/default/)